Income Statement (P&L Statement) - Explained

 - The net income of a company is realized through (Total Revenue + Gains) (Total Expenses + Losses)

 - Both operating and non-operating revenues generated by a company make nu its total revenue.

 - Expenses can be incurred from a company's primary activities and secondary activities.

-A Little More on What is an Income Statement
+How is an Income Statement Used?

 Every company acknowledged by the Securities and Exchange Commission (SEC) must compile their income statement and submit to the SEC. one of the major ways to gauge the financial performance of a company, its solvency and profitability is through the income statement.
 Aside from the income statement of a company, the balance sheet and cash flow are two other important financial statements needed when reporting and gauging a company's financial performance.
 The income statement covers a particular duration, this can be a quarter or a year.
 When compiling an income statement, the revenue, gains, expenses and losses of the company must not be missing from the statement.
 Revenues and Gains: